 We have put a quantum computer to use and managed to stay well within the limit of chemical accuracy.
 This means a significant step towards increasing our understanding of how enzymes work at the atomic level, bringing us much closer to e.g. industrial carbon-capture.

-And not only that, we have done it well within the limit of chemical accuracy, which is defined as 1 kcal/mol.
-This quantity is crucial as it represents the error requirement for modelling chemical reaction in a quantitative manner.
+Kvantify is the first company in the world to have simulated an enzymatic reaction using a quantum computer.
+Not only that, we have done it well within the limit of chemical accuracy, which is defined as 1 kcal/mol.
+This quantity is crucial as it represents the error requirement for modeling chemical reaction in a quantitative manner.

 Besides the fact that nobody has made calculations on an enzymatic reaction on a quantum computer before, it’s huge because calculations of this kind can help speed up the process in drug discovery and other industrial processes where enzymes play a key role.